 ABOUT THIS WORKSHOP

 “Where their extremities meet and where they delineate particular spaces, lines create new beings-planes.”
-Vasily Kandinsky
+Wassily Kandinsky

 “Space has fun between the straight line and the curve.”
 Luciano Fabro